vishu14/template/projects/project-4.md

 </div>
 <br>

-Given real-world dynamics, it is close to impossible building a mathematical model that can predict accurately a robot's state given a control signal.
-Localization using sensor data is thus performed to understand the robot's posterior state.
+State estimation is an important tool to localize a dynamical system in space.
 Particle filter is a non-parametric filter that can be used for the same.
-This algorithm is used to a high degree of success, again for the UTIAS Multi-Robot Cooperative Localization and Mapping Dataset, by the ASRL lab.
+This algorithm is used to a high degree of success, for the UTIAS Multi-Robot Cooperative Localization and Mapping Dataset, by the ASRL lab.
 ​
 <br>